Anttibay/dynamic_load_balancer/README.md

 ## Notifications

 When an overload is detected the integration always creates a **persistent notification** visible in the Home Assistant dashboard (bell icon).
-To also receive a **push notification on your phone**, enter your mobile device's notify service name during setup or in the options dialog.
+To also receive a **push notification on your phone**, select your mobile device during setup or in the options dialog — only devices with the Home Assistant companion app installed will appear.

-**Finding your device name:**
-1. Go to Developer Tools → Services
-2. Search for `notify.` — you will see entries like `notify.mobile_app_johns_iphone`
-3. Copy the part after `notify.` (e.g. `mobile_app_johns_iphone`) and enter it in the setup

 ## Entities Created